jaspershen-lab/jaspershen-lab/content/news/2023-11-23-recruitment/index.md

 ## Application Process

-For **Postdoctoral, PhD, and Research Assistant** roles, submit your CV, a cover letter, and contact information for two or three references to xiaotao.shen@outlook.com.
+For **Postdoctoral, PhD, and Research Assistant** roles, submit your CV, a cover letter, and contact information for two or three references to xiaotao.shen@ntu.edu.sg.

-For **Visiting Scholar** roles, please forward your CV and a cover letter to xiaotao.shen@outlook.com.
+For **Visiting Scholar** roles, please forward your CV and a cover letter to xiaotao.shen@ntu.edu.sg.

-For the **Laboratory Manager**, send your CV and a cover letter to xiaotao.shen@outlook.com.
+For the **Laboratory Manager**, send your CV and a cover letter to xiaotao.shen@ntu.edu.sg.